Near Selinsgrove in Snyder County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1915 by Pennsylvania Historical Commission and Snyder County Historical Society.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-The (John) Penn's Creek Massacre (here, next to this marker); Penns Creek Massacre (approx. ¼ mile away); “Coxey's Army” (approx. 0.3 miles away); Albany Purchase (approx. 0.8 miles away); Simon Snyder Erected to the Memory of Simon Snyder (approx. 1.2 miles away); Revolutionary War Memorial (approx. 1.2 miles away); Class of 1888 Graduation Tree Site (approx. 1.3 miles away).
+At least 8 other John Harris, Founder of Harrisburg (here, next to this marker); Penns Creek Massacre (approx. ¼ mile away); “Coxey's Army” (approx. 0.3 miles away); Albany Purchase (approx. 0.8 miles away); Simon Snyder (approx. 0.9 miles away); Erected to the Memory of Simon Snyder (approx. 1.2 miles away); Revolutionary War Memorial (approx. 1.2 miles away); Class of 1888 Graduation Tree Site (approx. 1.3 miles away).
 Touch for a list and map of all markers in Selinsgrove.